Conducting Interviews with Child Victims of Abuse and Witnesses of Crime

 A Practical Guide

-This book is intended for stakeholders in the justice, social and health systems as well as anyone likely to receive allegations from children (e.g. educators, daycare staff).
-Although the NICHD-R Protocol is intended to forensic interviewers, the science behind its development and application is relevant to all professionals who worked with children.
-This book is intended to be a practical and thoughtful guide for the forensic interview of children.
+Conducting Interviews with Child Victims of Abuse and Witnesses of Crime is essential reading for stakeholders in the justice, social and health systems as well as anyone likely to receive allegations from children such as educators or daycare staff.
+Although the NICHD-R Protocol is intended for forensic interviewers, the science behind its development and application is relevant to all professionals working with children.

 Table of Contents